Constitution

 To ensure fairness and transparency in editorial decisions while maintaining the integrity and authority of our editorial and review processes, R2 establishes the following appeals policy:

-Authors may request an appeall only on procedural grounds.
+Authors may request an appeal.
 Appeals must be based on whether the editorial process—including assessments by Associate Editors (AEs), peer reviewers, or the Social Responsibility Committee (SRC)—was conducted fairly and according to the guidelines established in the R2 Constitution.
 Appeals must not be used as a route for contesting the scientific or social judgments of reviewers, AEs, or SRCs members unless these decisions demonstrably deviate from agreed procedures or are clearly irrational or discriminatory.
 Examples of valid grounds for appeal include:

 Example of invalid grounds include:

-Appeals must be submitted in writing to the Editor-in-Chief and the Senior Editors within 45 days of the rejection or contested editorial outcome.
+Appeals must be submitted in writing to the Editors-in-Chief and the Senior Editors within 45 days of the rejection or contested editorial outcome.
 Appeals must clearly state the specific procedural error being alleged.
-The Editor-in-Chief will:
+The Editors-in-Chief will:

-The decision of the Editor-in-Chief is final and will be communicated in writing to the author(s).
+The decision of the Editors-in-Chief will be communicated in writing to the author(s).

 R2 seeks to model an editorial process grounded in justice, transparency, and collaboration.
 This appeals mechanism is designed to balance fairness and accountability, while recognizing the importance of protecting all editorial roles from undue influence, epistemic bias, or coercion.